Matt Alexander

-Matthew Alexander (born January 30, 1947 in Shreveport, Louisiana) is a retired Major League baseball player.
-He was a utility player for the Chicago Cubs 1973–1974, Oakland Athletics 1975–1977 and Pittsburgh Pirates 1978–1981.
+Matthew Alexander (born January 30, 1947) is an American retired professional baseball player.
+He was a utility player in Major League Baseball (MLB) for the Chicago Cubs, Oakland Athletics, and Pittsburgh Pirates.
 He holds the record for most appearances as a pinch runner in MLB history.

 Playing career

-In his later years, Alexander was used mostly as a pinch runner by manager Chuck Tanner, and so earned the sobriquet "Matt the Scat."
-Tanner had managed in Oakland in 1976 and brought Alexander to Pittsburgh after he became manager of the Pirates.
-Alexander helped the Athletics win the 1975 American League Western Division and the Pirates win the 1979 World Series.
+In his later years, Alexander was used mostly as a pinch runner by manager Chuck Tanner, and so earned the sobriquet "Matt the Scat".
+Tanner had managed in Oakland in 1976 and brought Alexander with him after he became the manager of the Pirates.
+Alexander helped the Athletics win the 1975 American League West Division title and the Pirates in the 1979 World Series.
 He played every non-pitching position in his major league career except catcher and first base.

-In nine seasons he played in 374 games and had 168 at-bats, 111 runs, 36 hits, 4 doubles, 2 triples, 4 RBI, 103 stolen bases, 18 walks, a .214 batting average, an .294 on-base percentage, .262 slugging percentage, 44 total bases, 8 sacrifice hits and 1 intentional walk.
 He is one of only seven players (excluding pitchers) to have played at least 100 games and have more games played than at-bats.